 In the past, managers were viewed by their employees and organizations as valuable commodities.
 They were seen as capable leaders with distinct management styles who guided their organization’s teams to success.
 They were viewed as indispensable.

+Why is it that public opinion has changed so drastically?
 Are managers a useless relic of the past, an unnecessary component of corporate culture that’s fast becoming obsolete?

 So, what’s the problem then?
 Why are so many managers viewed unfavorably?